Workers Are Falling Ill, Even Dying, After Making Kitchen Countertops

 "Over a period of less than 18 months, I had seen seven cases of silicosis in younger workers," says Rose.

-In the past, her patients with silicosis tended to be miners, who had dug for metals like gold and silver many years before.
-Her new patients were younger, and were working with companies that processed slabs of engineered and natural stone.
+In the past, her patients with silicosis tended to be miners, who had dug for metals such as gold and silver many years before.
+Her new patients were younger and were working with companies that processed slabs of engineered and natural stone.

 "We actually not only saw people who were directly cutting and grinding the stone, but we saw people who were just sweeping up the work site after the stone had been cut," says Rose.
 "They were exposed to the silica particles that were suspended in the air just with housekeeping duties."